Basis-Theory/basistheory-android/docs/TextElement.md

-The validation state of an Element is only used when computing [ChangeEvents](/docs/Events.md) and all invalid state behavior (e.g. styling changes, displaying validation errors, disabling submit buttons) are expected to be implemented within your app in response to `ChangeEvents`.
+The validation state of an Element is only used when computing [ChangeEvents](/docs/Events.md) and all invalid state behavior (e.g. styling changes, displaying validation errors, disabling submit buttons) are expected to be implemented within your application in response to `ChangeEvents`.
 See [this example](/example/src/main/java/com/basistheory/android/example/viewmodel/CardFragmentViewModel.kt)
-for one potential pattern for implementing validation within your app.
+for one potential pattern for implementing validation within your application.

 The following types of validators are supported: